 Vodafone is one of the world's biggest mobile operators by global footprint, with a direct presence in more than 20 countries, and partners or affiliates in many more.
-The Vodafone brand reaches almost 450m customers worldwide, although its key markets are still mainly in Europe.
+The Vodafone brand now reaches over 520m customers worldwide, although its key markets are still mainly in Europe.
 Nevertheless, the group is building a significant position in India and South Africa.
 For several years it derived a substantial profit (on paper at least) from a 45% stake in Verizon Wireless of the US.
 In 2013, after years of on and off negotiation, the group managed to convert that holding into cash, agreeing to sell the shares back to Verizon for a whopping $130bn, the second largest deal in corporate history to-date.
 Vodafone originally transformed itself into a global giant with two breathtaking deals at the end of the 1990s in which it acquired US company Airtouch and German industrial and telecoms giant Mannesman.
 At its peak at the beginning of 2001 it was Europe's most valuable company and one of the world's top 10.
 More recently, however, the group has come under increasing pressure from its shareholders to find new ways of delivering further growth.
 Some analysts believe break-up or sale might be the best solution for the group, and there have been tentative discussions regarding some form of merger with cable group Liberty Global.
 Certainly, Vodafone's current strategy is to offer a converged service combining mobile communications with streamed media content.

 Which agencies handle advertising for Vodafone?
 Find out more from the Adbrands Account Assignments database

 Who are the competitors of Vodafone?
 See also Telecoms Index for competitive companies